nonamecrackers2/crackerslib/README.md

 }
 ```

+For a full list of versions, please refer to the [maven](https://maven.nonamecrackers2.dev/)

 Feel free to use Jar-in-Jar to package CrackersLib with your mod (when publishing your mod, make sure to use the jar tagged with ``-all``).

 Jar-in-Jar example: